contentstack/cli/MIGRATION.md

 **What Changed:**
 - Removed `export-info.json` support
-- TypeScript modules are now the default for export & import operations
+- TypeScript modules are now the default for export and import operations
 - Improved performance and reliability

 **Before (1.x):**